4 min read

-Due to Netflix’s overwhelming popularity and international reach, it is obvious that Disney doesn’t want to arrive with just a metaphorical knife to what is already a relatively heated gunfight.
+Due to Netflix’s overwhelming popularity and international reach, it is evident that Disney doesn’t want to arrive with just a metaphorical knife to what is already a relatively heated gunfight.
 And it’s not just Netflix – Amazon Prime and others also want to have a say in the growing market.

 Netflix vs. Disney: A side-by-side comparison

-While Netflix has been busy building up its own content library and acting as a studio of sorts as it outspends its streaming rivals, Disney has a significant head start here and more so with the acquisition.
+While Netflix has been busy building up its content library and acting as a studio of sorts as it outspends its streaming rivals, Disney has a significant head start here and more so with the acquisition.